-Novel research on machine learning of target context, looking at social, spatial and temporal aspects, has demonstrated that subtle anomalies enacted by people in surveillance may be detected by the use of "gazing" patterns in the scene (as well as more basic features).

-The development of "intentional priors" which aggregate spatial and temporal priors over multiple features.
-This has unified the "contextual" and "pattern-of-life" into basic target tracking.
+Novel research on machine learning of target context, looking at social, spatial and temporal aspects, has demonstrated that subtle anomalies enacted by people in surveillance may be detected by the use of advanced visual features, including "gazing" patterns and scene pattern-of life (POL) (as well as more basic features).
+Our work includes: The development of "intentional priors" which aggregate spatial and temporal priors over multiple features.
+This has unified the "contextual" and "pattern-of-life" into basic target tracking [P39, P41].